 Lastly, KAYAK generates revenue from advertising placements (in the form of banners) that show within a user’s search query.

-Advertisers pay KAYAK for every impression.
-This means every time a user sees the ad pop up on their screen, a small fee is deducted from the advertiser’s budget.
+Advertisers pay KAYAK for every click or impression.
+This means every time a user sees the ad pop up on their screen or clicks on it, a small fee is deducted from the advertiser’s budget.

 KAYAK Funding, Valuation & Revenue